trema/GEC13/switch_monitor/switch_monitor.md

 <!SLIDE smaller>
 # Final Code ###################################################################

-## Clean, not redundant, only necessary elements included.
+## Clean, not redundant, only necessary elements are included.
 ## Easy to read and write.

 	@@@ ruby